WNBA on Oxygen

-The WNBA on Oxygen refers to the presentation of Women's National Basketball Association games on the Oxygen pay television channel.
+WNBA on Oxygen is an American television sports presentation show broadcast by Oxygen.
+It aired from June 4, 2002 to 2004.
+It consists of branding used for the presentation of Women's National Basketball Association games.
 Prior to 2005, the channel carried a limited schedule of regular season WNBA games produced by NBA TV.
 Oxygen had de facto picked up the games that previously aired on Lifetime.
-Oxygen's first WNBA telecast was on June 4, 2002.

 Coverage

 Oxygen's relationship with the WNBA began with a two-year agreement that called for them to televise a minimum of 11 games on Tuesday nights during the 2002 season and weekly games as well as playoff action during the 2003 season.
 Oxygen joined NBC, ESPN and ESPN2 in televising WNBA games for the 2002 season.
 The deal called for NBA Productions to produce the games, and the league would sell the ad time.
 Oxygen meanwhile, would get promotional spots during the games.
 Oxygen however, would provide the announcers and handle the halftime on-air duties themselves.
 Oxygen's halftime reports were sponsored by AIG VALIC.